ObjectiveTruth/objectivetruth.github.io/_posts/2014-07-28-why-check-for-null.md

 tags:
 - Android
 - NPE
-- null pointer exception
+- Null Pointer Exception
-- adMob
+- AdMob
-- adView
+- AdView
 - Singleton
-- reddit
+- Reddit
 ---
 I asked the same questions when I first started, now its part of your every day routine with android, check out how and when to check for null